Gladys del Estal: Biography

-Gladys del Estal Ferreño was born in Venezuela to Spanish parents exiled during the Spanish Civil War (1936-1939).
-Her father was Enrique del Estal Añorga and her mother Eugenia Ferreño.
-The family returned home, settling down in Egia, San Sebastian.
-She studied at Colegio Presentación de María, and later Administration at the Centro Cultural Femenino Nazaret.
-She also had finished her studies at the Faculty of Computer Science at the University of the Basque Country in 1978, and worked as a programmer in a small computers company.
+Gladys del Estal Ferreño was born in 1956 in Caracas, Venezuela to Enrique del Estal Añorga and Eugenia Ferreño.
+Del Estal's parents were exiled during the Spanish Civil War (1936–1939).

+The family later returned to Spain and settled in the district of Egia in San Sebastian.
+Del Estal was educated at the Colegio Presentación de María and later studied administration at the Centro Cultural Femenino Nazaret.
+In 1978, Del Estal graduated from the University of the Basque Country with a degree in computer science. and worked as a programmer in a small computers company.